 Instances of public prior use or availability in any other way will typically be raised in opposition proceedings.
-While they may arise in examination, they are so rare that the following guidelines are addressed to opposition divisions.
+They may rarely arise in examination proceedings..

-7.2 Matters to be determined by the Opposition Division as regards use
+7.2 Matters to be determined by the Division as regards prior use

-When dealing with an allegation that an object or process has been used in such a way that it is comprised in the state of the art, the Opposition Division will have to determine the following details:
+When dealing with an allegation that an object or process has been used in such a way that it is comprised in the state of the art (prior use), the Division will have to determine the following details: